Milles98/CarSimulator/README.md

 #### Interface Segregation Principle (ISP):

-* Interfaces are specific to the functionality they provide (ICarService, IDriverService, IFoodService, etc.), ensuring clients only need to implement methods they use.
+* Interfaces are specific to the functionality they provide (IFatigueService, IDirectionService, IFuelService, etc.), ensuring clients only need to implement methods they use.

 #### Dependency Inversion Principle (DIP):

-* High-level modules depend on abstractions (IRandomUserService, IMainMenuService, etc.) rather than concrete implementations.
+* High-level modules depend on abstractions (IRandomUserService, ISimulationSetupService, etc.) rather than concrete implementations.

 ### DRY (Don't Repeat Yourself)